jonas747/Fortia/doc/fortia.md

 # Fortia

-Fortia is a strategy browser game that takes place in a fantasy world.
+Fortia is a strategy game that takes place in a fantasy world.
 You start off with a small town with a small population, but if you play the game right you can end up with an empire with a population in the houndreds of thousands.

 You can be an aggressive player, fighting everyone you can manage, plundering and threatening your way up the ladder of world dominance.